Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 #### The .yaml file

 If you are just interested in testing Debezium you can safely skip this section and move to the next one to start Debezium.
-If you want to understand how to make Debezium work with Eventhubs, read on.
+If you want to understand how to make Debezium work with Event Hubs, read on.

-Debezium needs Apache Kafka to run, NOT EventHubs.
-Luckily for us, EventHubs exposes a Kafka-Compatible endpoint, so we can still enjoy Kafka with all the comfort of a PaaS offering.
-There are a few tweeks needed in order to make Debezium working with EventHubs.
+Debezium needs Apache Kafka to run, NOT Azure Event Hubs.
+Luckily for us, Azure Event Hubs exposes a Kafka-Compatible endpoint, so we can still enjoy Kafka with all the comfort of a PaaS offering.
+There are a few tweeks needed in order to make Debezium working with Azure Event Hubs.

 First of all EventHubs requires authentication.
 This part is taken care from the configuration settings that looks like the following: